Previous study and the effect on Student Finance England funding

-The normal funding for your new course covers four years (the standard duration of the course plus one additional year).
+The maximum number of years of Tuition Fee Loan available for a three year course is four years (the standard duration of the course plus one additional year).

-Your two years of previous study are deducted from these four years, meaning that you have two years of funding left.
+Your two years of previous study are deducted from these four years, meaning that you have two years of Tuition Fee Loan left.
 (Remember that even if you studied for just one day on a course, it counts as one year of previous study under these rules.)

-So, you will receive just two years of funding for your new course, which will cover the final two years of your studies. the funding is always awarded this way and is never awarded to the first year.
-For the first year, you will not receive the Tuition Fee Loan so will have to pay your own tuition fees.
-You will, however, receive the Maintenance Loan for the first year (and subsequent years) of your course.
-You cannot rely on using this loan to pay some of your course tuition fee because the Maintenance Loan is paid to you in three instalments that do not match the University fee payment dates.
+So, you will receive just two years of Tuition Fee Loan for your new course, which will cover the final two years of your course.
+For your first year, you will not receive the Tuition Fee Loan so will have to pay your own tuition fees.
+You will however receive the Maintenance Loan for the first year (and subsequent years) of your course and if applicable, grants for dependents or disability.

 Here's the calculation: